 You just can't help but to watch it, first of all.

-But in a sense, it's also a reflection of us as a society as a whole, what we are attracted to, whether we want to say it or not.
+But in a sense, it's also a reflection of us as society as a whole, what we are attracted to, whether we want to say it or not.

-Um I I just feel though, like I said, uh, it's not just the media, but it's you know, if you're it's us.
+I just feel though, like I said, it's not just the media, but it's, you know, I hope you heard me, Moshe.

-I said it's you.
+I said it's you, it's me, it's us.

-They they do the ratings.
+They do the ratings.

 If we weren't tuning in, they wouldn't keep doing it.